Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Axiomatic Proof Calculus

 \section{Axiomatic Proof Calculus}

-\rref{fig:calculus} presents a sound proof calculus for \dLCHP.
-The significant difference to the schematic calculus of \dLCHP \citeDLCHP is that it completely abandons soundness-critical side conditions.
-Besides that, only small changes have been made: Axiom \RuleName{assumptionWeak} was adjusted for symbolic representation and an ac-version \RuleName{acModalMP} of modal modus ponens is included.
-Now, distribution of ac-boxes over conjuncts \RuleName{acBoxesDist} and ac-monotonicity \RuleName{acMono} derive, thus are dropped.
-Except for the small changes (see \rref{app:calculus}) soundness is inherited from the schematic axioms \citeDLCHP.
+Figure~\ref{fig:calculus} presents a sound proof calculus for \dLCHP.
+The significant difference to \dLCHP's schematic calculus \citeDLCHP is that it completely abandons soundness-critical side conditions, internalizing them syntactically in the axioms.
+Only axiom \RuleName{assumptionWeak} was adjusted to obtain a symbolic representation and an ac-version~\RuleName{acModalMP} of modal modus ponens is included.
+Now, distribution of ac-boxes over conjuncts~\RuleName{acBoxesDist} and ac-monotonicity \RuleName{acMono} derive from \RuleName{acModalMP}, thus are dropped.
+Except for the small changes soundness is inherited from the schematic axioms \citeDLCHP. \reportonly{All proofs and supplementary material for this section are in \rref{app:calculus}.}